R. K. Damodaran

-R. K. Damodaran (born on 1 August 1953) is a poet and lyricist who has worked predominantly in the Malayalam movie industry.
+R. K. Damodaran (born 1 August 1953) is a poet and lyricist who has worked predominantly in the Malayalam movie industry.
 He also worked as a journalist in Mathrubhumi from 1982 to 2013.
 He has written lyrics for almost 3,600 songs in devotional, political, environmental, drama and light music genres, including two Sanskrit songs.
 He has worked in more than 100 Malayalam films and written songs like "Ravivarma Chithrathin", "Thalam Thettiya Tharatt", "Manjil Chekkerum", "Sukham", "Chandrakiranathin Chandanamunnum", "Thani Thankakkinapponkal" and "Pakalppoove".

 Career

 Damodaran, from Manjapra in Ernakulam district, studied BA Malayalam at Maharajas College, Kochi and Sanskrit language at Bharatiya Vidya Bhavan, Kochi.
 He entered the film music world in 1977, when he was a second year BA student at Maharaja's College.
 His first song was "Ravivarma Chithrathin Rathi Bhavame" for the 1978 movie Raju Rahim (recorded on 2 November 1977 at AVM-C Theatre, Chennai).
 He soon made a name for himself in the Malayalam movie industry.
 During a career spanning over four decades, he has written 118 film songs and worked with music masters like Dakshinamurthy, Devarajan Master, M. S. Viswanathan, Ilayaraja, Arjunan Master, Johnson, Raveendran, Syam, S. P. Venkitesh, Jerry Amaldev, Perumbavoor G. Raveendranath, Vidyadharan, Mohan Sithara, T. S. Radhakrishnan, Vidya Sagar, K.P.
 Udayabhanu, M. Jayachandran, Deepak Dev and Berny-Ignatious.
 The film Cleopatra, released in 2013, was his last film.

 Besides writing lyrics for Malayalam movies, he also published four books.
 Two were collection of his poetry, Athunathanam and Kadharaavaneeyam.
 The other two were devotional song collections namely Amme Narayana and Aravana Madhuram.
 He also wrote two dramas, Poorapparambu and Kannakiyude Mula.
 He has also learned to play the chenda, Kerala's traditional percussion instrument, from Babu Kanjilasseri of Kozhikode.

 Damodaran was selected as a member of the Kerala Sangeetha Nataka Academy during 2001 to 2004 which is run by the government of Kerala.
 Since 2012, he has been an executive member of Bharat Bhavan which is under the Department of Culture, government of Kerala.
 He has been an executive member of Samastha Kerala Sahithya Parishad since 2016.